ctkelley/SIAMFANLEquations.jl/README.md

 - v0.4.0: Latest tagged version: First version of Anderson acceleration: aasol.jl
   - All there except for doing QR the right way.
 Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
 - v0.4.1: Anderson code complete;  print book --> notebook map 75% done , more stuff in CI__
-- __v0.4.2: (This release) Print book --> notebook done!
+- v0.4.2: Print book --> notebook done!
 Notebook 90% done.
 Only final benchmarking + projects will be left__
-- v0.4.3: (November, sometime) Chapter 4 tagged
+- v0.4.3: (This Release) Chapter 4 tagged; notebook done, mapped to print book

 ### Chapter 4 will be shorter than Chapters 1, 2, and 3 because the algorithms are simpler with fewer options.